-We all love kids but as they grow, it becomes difficult to comprehend their desire and nature.
-The number of issues suddenly seem to ramp up exponentially, and these issues mostly revolve around their behaviour.
-For a 5-year-old, behaviour problems and tantrums are the worst since they throw everything out of order and cause distress to everyone around.
+We all love kids, but as they grow, it becomes difficult to comprehend their behaviour and know how to react.
+The number of behaviour issues suddenly seem to increase exponentially.
+Combating behaviour problems and tantrums in 5-year-olds can be confusing and distressing to parents.

 By the age of 5, many children understand that there are certain things that they need to do by themselves.
 When a child turns 5, he might do a few things on his own, like brushing his teeth, taking a bath, or getting ready for school.
 Some guidance and instructions might be required so that they do all these activities properly and don’t forget as well.

 Many children also begin to interact with other kids by this age.
 Your child might already have a best friend or might be hanging around with a different group of friends, trying to find one.
 As outgoing as your child might be, he could also get possessive at times and resort to keeping his toys to himself.
 This behaviour is normal and can be handled by engaging him in games that can be enjoyed alone.

 The curiosity of kids is at peak at this age.
 Your 5-year-old kid might ask you a number of questions all the time, even at the wrong time.
 This might lead to embarrassing situations in public settings.
 Do not discourage your child from asking questions, but also encourage him to start thinking and trying to reason things.